Matoo125/blog/content/post/Book Review: Decisive.md

 *As someone who enjoys independent thinking and has a strong desire to live the best life possible, I’m writing this review as a part of my attempt to explain useful ideas around rationality.
 I want to develop a more nuanced understanding of the material for myself by explaining it to others.
 Hopefully I’ll become a better source of information and useful advice for others.
 Ultimately, the goal is for everyone to be better off, and live an amazing life.*

+*Thanks to Jan Michelfeit, Tomas Kavka, Adéla Novotná, and others for giving me feedback on my draft.
+I'm very grateful for your help and support.
+All the mistakes are mine.*

 ## The four villains of decision making